 My Main Page with Links to My Other Book Reviews

 by H. Scott Fogler and Steven E. LeBlanc

-Emphasizing engineering type problems, Fogler and LeBlanc offer a five-part strategy of definition, generation, decision, implementation and evaluation.
-They deliver a large number of real world examples of problem solving gone wrong.
-Most intriguing are the examples of individuals solving the wrong problems, especially the problem within a problem of wording a problem.
+Emphasizing engineering problems, Fogler and LeBlanc offer a five-part problem solving tactic of definition, generation, decision, implementation, and evaluation.
+The authors include a large number of real world examples of problem solving gone wrong.

+Most intriguing, are examples of individuals solving wrong problems, especially the problem within a problem of wording a problem.
 "What problem should I solve?" is at least as important as "How should I solve my problem?"

-If workers are told the problem is designing a flowmeter that will not corrode and leak, they may waste resources trying to build a super flowmeter.
-The best solution to a leaking flowmeter may simply be to replace it at regular intervals before it starts to leak.
+If you tell workers the problem is designing a flowmeter that will not corrode and leak, the workers may waste resources trying to build a super flowmeter.
+The best solution to a leaking flowmeter may be replace it at regular intervals before leaking starts.

 If a space capsule overheats on reentry, the obvious problem is finding materials that survive.
 A potentially ignored problem would be finding materials that vaporize and dissipate thermal energy.

 Book review article by J.T.
-Fournier
+Fournier, last updated July 26, 2009

+My Main Page with Links to My Other Book Reviews